 I tried not to think about that as the movie rolled, though.
 It started a bit hesitantly, with Ralph and the princess lounging around the arcade, talking about the future, with first a glitchy Tron race I thought might be the lead into that-place-which-the-title-foretells-about, then a trip into the router where you really knew that: this was it.

 They venture off into the great WWW in search of a new steering wheel to the machine Ralph accidentally wrecks, and the arcade owner can't afford to buy, and so starts a venture through a whole new universe of massive product-placement, but also charming and creatively presented Internet themes, memes, and so on.
 In many ways also an existential voyage.

 With the initial fiber optic tunnel I was a bit doubtful they'd manage, but they surprised me!
-They really did it well, all the while throwing in not just recognizable brands but recognizable memes, and themes, and both culture and subculture of the Net.
+They really did it well, all the while throwing in not just recognizable brands but recognizable memes, and themes, and both culture and subcultures of the Net.

-I won't delve so much into plot, but in its essence it's a story of friendship, and though the storyline might be a tad bit predictable there's always an element nearby ready to spiff things up.
+I won't delve so much into plot, but in it's essence it's a story of friendship, and though the storyline might be a tad bit predictable there's always an element nearby ready to spiff things up.
 Just the way they maneuver the world.
 The little things.
 The princesses.
 The Slaughter Racing scene... it made for plenty of laughs but also a few tear-eyed moments towards the end.
 I can't say I remember all that much from the first movie, but I'll definitely remember this one, and I don't think it's only because it was an exclusive premiere, which it was.
 Pretty cool.

 More so I think I just relate a lot more to the Internet than I do to arcades, which even if the game characters themselves are mostly recognizable ones, isn't a universe I grew up with.
 The Internet, though, that's my shizzle.
 And I appreciated both those references and the various Disney ones they popped in through-out.
 It's a world of references, basically.
 A bit like Ready Player One but... well it's nothing like that after all.